Last updated: 2012-01-12

 Mixed (338) Phone (338) CW (338) RTTY (337) 0 ZS4TX 0 ZS6P 4 ZS6EZ No ZS 0 ZS6P 1 ZS5NK 8 ZS4TX 1 ZS5NK 2 ZS6EZ 1 ZS6EZ 8 ZS1FJ 5 ZS1FJ 9 ZS6BBP 9 ZS6WB

-Four new countries were created and two were deleted in the Netherlands Antilles on 2010-10-10.
-South Sudan became independent and was added to the DXCC list on 2011-07-14.
+Two countries were deleted in the Netherlands Antilles and replaced by four new countries in the Dutch Caribbean on 2010-10-10.
+South Sudan Z8 became independent and was added to the DXCC list on 2011-07-14.
+See ZS6EZ's contextual comments, published with the original list.

 Mixed (341) Phone (341) CW (341) RTTY (340) 0 ZS4TX 0 ZS6P 1 ZS4TX No ZS 0 ZS6P 1 ZS6EZ 2 ZS6EZ 1 ZS6EZ 6 ZS5NK 8 ZS6KR 6 ZS5NK 7 ZS1AU 7 ZS1AU 8 ZS6WB